DGH2112/OTA-Interface-Search/README.md

 This application is designed to allow the user to search the Open Tools API .pas files for Interfaces, methods and properties and to aid the user in finding paths to various interfaces, method and properties from different aspects of the API.

+In order to compile the software yourself you will need the following components:
+ * Virtual Treeview;
+ * SynEdit.